LizLiu01/belong-code-challenge/README.md

 ### Glue jobs
 ![Screenshot](belong-code-challenge-glue-job.png)
-There are two glue jobs, one is "dev_belong_code_challenge_upload_to_s3" which sends a request to an API and then uploads the file to s3. another one is "dev_belong_code_challenge_stats" which transforms the data and help to answer the stat questions.
+There are two glue jobs, one is "dev_belong_code_challenge_upload_to_s3" which sends a request to an API and then uploads the file to s3.
+Another one is "dev_belong_code_challenge_stats" which transforms the data and helps to answer the stat questions.

 ### Athena
 ![Screenshot](belong-code-challenge-athena.png)

 A pedestrian_counting_system database will be created.
 There will be 9 tables in total under this database

 The raw data stores under the table below, which is the output from the glue job dev_belong_code_challenge_upload_to_s3